 Among his recent successes, David led an internal investigation into allegations of bribery and improper promotion in Brazil and secured an SEC declination on behalf of a multinational biopharmaceutical company following a nearly five-year government inquiry.

 A Spanish and Portuguese speaker with broad experience living and working in Latin America, David regularly publishes and advises clients regarding enforcement trends in the region.
-He also maintains an active pro bono practice, which includes assisting asylum-seekers in immigration proceedings.
+He also maintains an active pro bono practice, which includes assisting asylum-seekers in immigration proceedings and representing survivors of domestic violence in their pursuit of civil protection orders.

 Prior to joining the firm, David served as an associate at an international law firm where he represented individuals, corporations, and institutional clients facing potential exposure under a variety of civil and criminal laws.
 He also regularly supervised anti-corruption due diligence efforts in the context of mergers and acquisitions, and provided proactive guidance to clients regarding how to address compliance problems when they arise.